Script, reference, timing, audience

 - Training videos, product demos, education modules, explainers, and internal media.

-- Script translation, adaptation, recording scope, and review-ready audio.
+- Script translation, adaptation, recording request, and review-ready audio.

 - Narration where timing, audience, and style need advance agreement.